If ever there were a time of changing business landscapes, this is it.

 - (many more not listed here)

-The less obvious, but perhaps more important benefit from automating is the data collection and how it can be utilized to optimize your operation.
+The less obvious, but perhaps more important benefit of automating is the data collection and how it can be utilized to optimize your operation.

 Depending on the application and provider, autonomous mobile robot systems are able to dynamically recalculate and adjust to the optimum path and priorities.